 At room temperature, fudge should keep for about 1-2 weeks and you can add a week to that if you plan to refrigerate it.
 Even longer if you freeze it.

 If you are worried your fudge has gone bad, make sure you know the signs before you throw it out!

 Can you Freeze Peanut Butter Fudge?

-I love this treat for summer but it would make a great holiday gift too!
-I mean really, is there ever a bad time for fudge?
+I love this easy dessert for summer but it would make a great gift for a special occasion or the holiday season too!

-- 3 TBSP Peanut Butter (heaping)
+- 3 TBSP Peanut Butter, heaping

 - 2/3 Cup Milk

 - 2 TBSP Corn Syrup

 - 2 TBSP Butter

 - Combine all ingredients and bring to a boil on medium, stirring and gradually increasing heat.